-In 25 years we have honored more than 310 student athletes representing all football playing High and Prep Schools in New Hampshire.
+In 34 years we have honored more than 535 student athletes representing all football playing High Schools and prep schools in New Hampshire.

-We have honored five state governors, John W. King, Walter Peterson, Jeanne Shaheen, John Lynch of New Hampshire, and Endicott Peabody of Massachusetts.
+We have honored six state governors, John W. King, Walter Peterson, Jeanne Shaheen, John Lynch, John H. Sununu of New Hampshire, and Endicott Peabody of Massachusetts.

-We have honored twelve sets of brothers.
+We have honored several sets of brothers.
 In 2011, Jack Pearl of St. Thomas Aquinas became the fourth member of his family to be honored.
 He was preceeded by Sean (2002), David (2003) and James (2006).
 Also in 2011, we honored our first twin brothers, Matt and Michael Sullivan of Winnacunnet High School.
+In 2021`we honored twin brothers Jarrett and Jeremy Henault, Goffstown High School.

-We have honored 20 former High School football coaches: Dick Eustis, Forest Branch, Hubie McDonough, Sr., Buzz Harvey, Ed Kissel, Bob Underhill, Bob Chabot, Ken Parady, Dick Martin, Charile Quinn, Michael Murphy, Jeff Francoeur, Jim Fitzgerald, Chuck Lenahan, Dick Piwowarski and Bill Haubrich, Sr., Joe Raycraft, Jim Schubert, Jack Gati and Paul Lavigne.
+We have honored 20 former High School football coaches: Dick Eustis, Forest Branch, Hubie McDonough, Sr., Buzz Harvey, Ed Kissel, Bob Underhill, Bob Chabot, Ken Parady, Dick Martin, Charile Quinn, Michael Murphy, Jeff Francoeur, Jim Fitzgerald, Chuck Lenahan, Dick Piwowarski and Bill Haubrich, Sr., Joe Raycraft, Jim Schubert, Jack Gati, Tom Daubney, Hank Sanders and Paul Lavigne.

-We have also honored four great college coaches; Bill Bowes and Chief Boston from UNH and Joe Yukica and Tuss McLaughry from Dartmouth, as well as three great athletic Directors; Andy Mooradin and Carl Lundholm from UNH and Seaver Peters from Dartmouth.
+We have honored six great college coaches; Phil Estes, Brown University, Paul Castonia Plymouth State, Bill Bowes and Chief Boston from UNH and Joe Yukica and Tuss McLaughry from Dartmouth, as well as three great athletic Directors; Andy Mooradin and Carl Lundholm from UNH and Seaver Peters from Dartmouth.

 We have paid tribute to a National Football League All-Pro, Ray "Scooter" McLean from St. Anselm College.